espressif/idf-component-manager/README.md

 * IDF developers want to minimise the amount of external functionality in "core" IDF (for compile time, ease of maintenance, etc)
 * Espressif wants to provide code for support of third party hardware, cloud services, software libraries, etc. without bundling this into IDF.

+# IDF Component Management

+Component manager checks and installs your project's dependencies, provides information about dependencies to CMake based build system, makes distributable packages and uploads them to components registry service.

+Component service is hosted at https://components.espressif.com and provides JSON API as well as WEB UI and provides version management, dependency information and documentation for all components

+## General requirements

+Client-side part of component manager is a python CLI application, that works with both python 2 and 3 on all major platforms (Windows, Linux, macOS).
+It  check/install dependencies for IDF projects and provides dependency infromation for IDF's CMake build system.

-## Terminology
+## Terminology and file structure

-* "component" is an IDF component, ie a
+### Component
+ "component" is an library that can be used with your project that consists from:
-  * bundle of code
+  * bundle of code (described in `CMakeLists.txt`)
+  * `tests` directory (optional)
+  * `examples` directory (optional)
+  * `docs` directory (optional)
   * `CMakeLists.txt`
   * `KConfig` (optional)
+  * `LICENSE` (optional, but highly recommended)
-  * `manifest.yml` - list of dependencies
+  * `idf_component.yml` - list of dependencies and component's description(optional, but highly recommended and required for components )

-* "package" is something installed by the package manager, which provides a component but has at least some additional package metadata, etc.
+*NB*: Word "package" in this document is the synonym for "component"

+### Project

-* "project" is an IDF project, ie application code which compiles to a .bin app to flash to an ESP32.
+"project" is an IDF project, ie application code which compiles to a .bin app to flash to a chip (esp32, for example).

+* `tests` directory (optional)
+* `docs` directory (optional)
-  * `[project]/components` - is a directory that stores components managed by user itself.
-These components have higher priority over
+* `components` - is a directory that stores components managed by user itself.
+These components have higher priority over managed components
-  * `[project]/managed_components` - is a directory that stores components managed by component manager.
+* `managed_components` - is a directory that stores components managed by component manager.
+This should be ingored by git.
-  * `manifest.yml` - contains list of all dependencies
+* `idf_project.yml` - contains list of project dependencies
-  * `components.lock` - yaml-formatted document that contains flat list of exact versions for whole tree of dependencies (with dependencies of dependencies).
+* `idf_project.lock` - yaml-formatted document that contains flat list of exact versions for whole tree of dependencies
-* "components repository" is a service with web interface and HTTP API that manages collection of packages that a user can search, add, remove
-* "component manager" is a python script that manages components.yaml/components-lock.yaml files

 ## Component manager requirements
 ### Requirements